 Medication for Process Addiction

-There is no specific process addiction medication.
+There is no specific medication for process addictions.
 Depending on the underlying causes, medication may be used for treatment.
 For example, if a person has underlying depression, an anti-depressant medication may be prescribed.
 Naltrexone, a medication used to reduce drug cravings, has been used as a behavioral addiction medication with some success.
 Further research is needed to determine whether or not this is an effective treatment option.

 Treating Process Addiction and Co-Occurring Disorders